Environmental Engineering

 Double degrees

-You can study Environmental Engineering as a double degree with Earth Sciences, Environmental Biology and Ecology, Environmental Science or Metallurgical Engineering.
+You can study Environmental Engineering as a double degree with Earth Sciences, Environmental Biology and Ecology or Environmental Science.

 What jobs can the Environmental Engineering course lead to?